nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 1. Under `Payloads`, click the `↓ Update` button to fetch the remote payloads.
 1. Select the `hekate` payload.
 1. Click the Green `► Inject Payload` button
-    * If your payload was successfully injected your switch should have yellow text that says "Update bootloader folder!", this will be resolved soon.
+    * If your payload was successfully injected your switch should have yellow text about missing libs and `Update bootloader folder!` these warnings will be resolved soon.
+    * If you do not have a microSD in the system this text will instead say `Failed to init or mount SD!`.
+This warning can be ignored for now as well.

 If you experience issues with driver installation or you just want to try a different payload injector, you can check out TegraRcmGUI and Zadig sections by unfolding them below.